 Before we talk about why to invest with Stash, let’s quickly talk about why you should invest at all.
 Whether you know it or not, if you have a job, you are already likely investing a portion of your money.

 Thanks to President Franklin D. Roosevelt, who signed the Social Security Act in 1935 after the Great Depression, we all pay a portion of our payroll tax to reap retirement benefits later.
-As of 2020, you’re already paying 6.2% of your payroll check into Social Security, and your employer contributes the same amount on your behalf.
+As of 2022, you’re already paying 6.2% of your paycheck into Social Security, and your employer contributes the same amount on your behalf.

-Social Security is designed as a safety net for the elderly and the disabled and is relied upon by millions of Americans as a portion of income once reaching retirement age.
+Social Security is designed as a safety net for the elderly and the disabled.
+It is relied upon by millions of Americans as a portion of income once reaching retirement age.

 According to a study by the Economic Policy Institute, almost half of Americans have no retirement savings other than Social Security.
 Predictably, low-income families are disproportionately affected by this trend.

-Due in part to an inability to afford to save money and a lack of understanding of investment options, a large portion of our population is unprepared for their future.
+Due to an inability to afford to save money and a lack of understanding of investment options, a large portion of our population is unprepared for their future.
 But it doesn’t have to be this way, and Stash is on its way to bridging the investment gap in America.

 What Stash Does Differently

-While Stash Invest is not the only low fee, easy to use investment app on the market, they do educate their customers and show them how to invest and save money.
+While Stash Invest is not the only low fee, easy to use investment app on the market, they educate their customers and show them how to invest and save money.
 This app is not designed for the seasoned investor.

 The premise is for Stash to give you access to Exchange Traded Funds (ETFs), which are investment funds that allow you to buy a portion of stocks through a portfolio.